What does dominance stand for?

 In genetics, a distinction is made between dominant and recessive hereditary factors, with the former prevailing over the latter.
 The term is also used in the market economy and in sport, where one natural or legal person virtually dominates the others and defines speed, growth and performance.

-Whether role play, impact, pet play, golden showers or wax play: Here there is always a leading, controlling person who shapes and controls the situation, the influence and the type of play and holds the strings firmly in their hand.
+Whether role-play, impact, pet play, golden showers or wax play: Here there is always a leading, controlling person who shapes and controls the situation, the influence and the type of play and holds the strings firmly in their hand.
 Dominance is contrasted with submission.

 How does dominance express itself?